 After you've made a change, you can take a new sample image by pressing the camera icon.

 If it all looks good, press the play button and the mission will start with your new camera settings.

 If it doesn't, you can keep changing the settings and take more sample images till you're satisfied.

-If you changed the shutter speed to 2000 and the image is still too dark, it's best to come back to the field in a different time when it's more sunny outside.
+If you changed the shutter speed to 2000 and the image is still too dark, it's best to come back to the field at a different time when it's sunnier outside.